BaldwinMichelson/mood-log/README.md

 Update this README when setup steps, commands, or project behavior change.

 Add screenshots, examples, or workflow descriptions when the user experience becomes more defined.

+Document any required environment variables in a dedicated section if they are introduced.

+Avoid committing local build artifacts, dependency folders, or machine-specific configuration unless they are intentionally part of the project.